David Carlucci

+Since leaving the Senate, Carlucci has founded the government relations and public affairs firm Carlucci Consulting and become a frequent political commentator on networks including Fox News, BBC, NewsNation, and Newsmax.

 Early life and education

 Carlucci was born in Clarkstown, New York, and raised in Rockland County.
 He attended Clarkstown High School North and ran track.
 He graduated from Rockland Community College in 2000.
 He went on to attend Cornell University and graduated with a Bachelor of Science degree in industrial and labor relations in 2002.

 Early career

 Carlucci worked as a financial planner for American Express from 2002 to 2003 and worked in Congressman Eliot Engel's office as a staff assistant from 2004 to 2005.

 In 2003, Carlucci made his first political run for the office of Town Clerk in the Town of Clarkstown.
 Carlucci lost to the 28-year incumbent, Republican Patricia Sheridan.
 In 2006, he defeated Sheridan by 294 votes at the age of 24.

 New York Senate

-Domestic Terrorism
+Domestic terrorism

 Following the Monsey Hanukkah stabbing in December 2019 which came amid a state-wide and national increase in anti-Semitic crimes and incidents, Senator Carlucci collaborated with former Governor Andrew Cuomo to draft a bill to create a formal state statute against domestic terrorism.
 Together, they passed the "Josef Neumann Hate Crimes Domestic Terrorism Act of 2020" named after one of the victims of the stabbing.
 The bill was implemented into New York State law through the 2020 budget and exists as the first domestic terrorism law in the nation.
 The assailant of the 2022 Buffalo shooting, who shot and killed 10 Black people in a supermarket, was the first individual to be charged under the domestic terrorism statute.